pyeventsourcing/eventsourcing/docs/topics/user_guide/aggregates_in_ddd.rst

 .. pull-quote::

-    *An aggregate is a cluster of associated objects that we treat as a unit for the purpose of data changes.
-Each aggregate has a root and a boundary.*
+    *"An aggregate is a cluster of associated objects that we treat as a unit for the purpose of data changes.
+Each aggregate has a root and a boundary."*

 Therefore,

 .. pull-quote::

-    **Cluster the entities and value objects into aggregates and define boundaries around each.
+    **"Cluster the entities and value objects into aggregates and define boundaries around each.
 Choose one entity to be the root of each aggregate, and control all access to the objects inside the boundary through the root.
-Allow external objects to hold references to the root only.**
+Allow external objects to hold references to the root only."*

 From this, it appears that an event sourced aggregate must have a set of events and a mutator function that pertain to a cluster of objects within